 Pahtia went to his workbench, reverently picking up a leather medicine pouch.
 He returned to sit beside his daughter.
 With sentimental eyes, he said to her, “You have been a good apprentice.
 Learned all I had to teach.”
 He set the medicine pouch on his lap so he could use both hands to remove the amulet that hung from a leather cord around his neck.
 “This was my father’s, and now it is yours.
 Shaman to shaman.”

-“Thank you.”
 Conchita lowered her head to accept the gift.
 It was a great honor to be declared a shaman.
-She looked down at the amulet that rested against her chest, picking it up, holding it between her fingers, still not believing the shiny stone her father had worn since she was a child was now hers.
+She looked down at the amulet resting against her chest, picking it up, holding it between her fingers, still not believing the shiny stone her father had worn since she was a child was now hers.

-“Father, why are you giving me these things tonight?”
+“Father, why are you giving me these things?”

 “I had a vision, a prophecy.
 And in this vision, I saw blood-red skies and a snake slither out of its hole, standing like a man with a gold crown on its head.
-I heard the moaning of men and women in pain, lying on the ground.
+I heard the moaning of men, women and children in pain, lying on the ground.
 Too many to count.
 The snake took joy in their sorrow, eating them.”

 “Stop it.
 You are scaring me.”